 One way to measure valuation is the price-to-earnings ratio for the S&P 500.
 Even with the recent pullback, it’s still above its long-term average, showing stock valuations are high.
 But valuations have been above-average since June 2014, and over that time, stock returns averaged more than 12% per year.* Market volatility includes small pullbacks, which are frequent, as well as drops of 10% or more, known as corrections.
 They’ve happened almost every year regardless of whether valuations were high or low.
 But since the past two years were quite calm, without a correction, higher volatility may seem surprising.
 That’s why it’s important to have a longer perspective and stay prepared.

 Valuations have been a good guide to long-term returns, and both stocks and bonds are relatively expensive right now.
 In the past, above-average valuations have been followed by below-average long-term returns, leading us to expect below-average portfolio returns over the next decade.
 Edward Jones expects U.S. stock returns over the next 10 years to be below 6%, which is less than our range for long-term expected returns.
-More importantly, we think U.S. stock returns are likely to be well below recent performance.
+More important, we think U.S. stock returns are likely to be well below recent performance.
 As a result, we’re helping investors prepare for lower long-term returns with well-diversified portfolios and realistic expectations about how much to invest and withdraw over time.